 Print Books (one-time purchases, including reference-type publications)

-Under the supervision of the Library Director, the responsibility for book selections resides with the research and instruction librarians, whom are all assigned subject specialty areas.
-The research and instruction librarians utilize standard selection tools when evaluating library resources for purchase.
+Under the supervision of the Library Director, the responsibility for book selections resides with librarians, whom are all assigned subject specialty areas.
+Librarians utilize standard selection tools when evaluating library resources for purchase.

 Input from faculty members regarding book purchases in their area of expertise is both welcomed and encouraged.
 Faculty suggestions may be submitted via a publisher's flyer, in person request submittal(s), or via an e-mail to a member of library administrative staff.

 The library acquires ebooks through direct purchase, subscription, or PDA (Patron Driven Acquisitions).
 The criteria for purchasing ebooks is similar to that for print books.
-In the case of PDA users are selecting library materials from academic collections.selected by library staff.
+In the case of PDA users are selecting library materials from academic collections selected by librarians.

 Subscriptions - Electronic Databases

-As the individual demand for electronic access increases, the library seeks to provide electronic resources whenever feasible.
-In cooperation with the library director, research and instruction librarians and relevant faculty members continually evaluate new databases to determine whether the purchase of a subscription to a particular database will add value to the library collection.
+Librarians continually evaluate databases to determine whether the purchase of a subscription to a particular database will add value to the library collection.
+Faculty may be consulted as needed.
 Factors contributing to a decision for or against purchasing a database include: